vtrlx/tally/README.md

 Next, edit the `<LANG>.po` file and add your translated strings.
 I recommend using [Translation Editor](https://flathub.org/apps/org.gnome.Gtranslator) for this.

-The last strings to localize are for the `ca.vlacroix.Tally.desktop` file.
+The last strings to localize are for the **ca.vlacroix.Tally.desktop** and **ca.vlacroix.Tally.Devel.desktop** files.
 Add new lines for the `Comment`, `Keywords`, and (if applicable) `Name` keys.
 Be sure to keep the translated lines in alphabetical order with respect to the language codes.

 Once finished, try running Tally in your language using the [testing instructions](https://github.com/vtrlx/tally?tab=readme-ov-file#building) above.
 If all the strings appear to have been translated, commit your finished `<LANG>.po` file to Git, push the commit to a branch under your control, and submit a pull request [on GitHub](https://github.com/vtrlx/tally/pulls).